freshsqueezed/mammothgql/README.md

 ts-node ./src/index.ts
 ```

 Open the URL it prints in a web browser.
 It will show GraphiQL, a web-based tool for running GraphQL operations.
-Try running the operation `query { hello }`!
+Try running the operation `query { hello(s: "world!") }`!